burdell/retrosheet-parse/README.md

-# retrosheet-parser
+# retrosheet-parse

-retrosheet-parser is a library that parses [Retrosheet](https://www.retrosheet.org/) files.
+retrosheet-parse is a library that parses [Retrosheet](https://www.retrosheet.org/) files.

 # Installation